freerange/hashblue-api-client/README.md

 ## Use

-Run server.rb (`ruby server.rb`) and visit http://localhost:4567 in your browser.
+Run the server (`ruby server.rb`) and visit http://localhost:4567 in your browser.